BitPadLabs/Budsy-Site/terms.md

 THE APP IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.

 ### 7.2 No Medical Advice
 The App does not provide medical advice, diagnosis, or treatment recommendations.
-It is solely a tracking and analytics tool.
+It is solely a logging and analytics tool.

 ### 7.3 No Guarantees
 We do not guarantee that the App will be: